-As a result, I decided that I should attempt to see every country, because even the most “dangerous” of places have things to teach us.
-If I could learn so much from a place like the Congo, just think of everything I could learn from everywhere else.
+As a result, I decided that I should attempt to see every country, because even the most “dangerous” of places have something to impart upon those who go there.
 However, unlike many travelers, I cannot drop everything on a whim and go (which I do find very admirable and recommend it for those who are itching to do so).
 Therefore, many of my trips since Congo have been short, fast, and to the point.
-As such, I will attempt to advise on how long to spend in each city I went to, compared to how long I was able to spend.
 Also, I was fortunate to have traveled a lot with my family throughout Europe (20 countries in total), and so I skipped those countries in this blog, as those were stories for my family and I to tell together.
+At a later date I hope to add my late mother’s own blog posts into my archive for people to see as well.

 Again, thanks for reading, and I hope you enjoy some of my experiences.
 At the very least, I hope you like some of the pictures.